sntakirutimana72/To-Do-list/README.md

 # To-Do-List

-This app is designed to offer the same functionalities as an actual **To-Do-List** application.
+This app is designed to offer the same functionalities as an actual **To-Do-List** application where user can create a task, change description of a task, change status of a task, and delete a task.
+In addition, the app preserves user data into the browser storage, allowing user to reaccess their data even after they've reloaded the browser.

 ## Built With